Connor-Miller/loot/docs/evidence/loot-first.md

   `describe -m` (capture without finalize); the hint should say so.
 The accidental finalize rode to `main` break-glass beneath this lane's reviewed commit — content correct, subject the default, unreviewed.
+  **Fixed #174 (2026-07-15):** the hint names `describe -m`, and finalize now refuses an un-described change outright rather than defaulting its subject — the hint was the trigger, but `new`'s willingness to sign a nameless change was the foot-gun (ADR 0030 amendment).
 - **An oplog younger than the mistake protects nothing.** S4's `undo` exists for exactly this, but `.loot/ops` was minted the same day — the accidental finalize was **op 1, the floor**, and `undo` refuses to step behind it.